 Mindset is the window through which you view the world, yourself, and your experiences.
-It is formed of your core beliefs and has a massive influence on how you behave, interact, and walk through life.
-Mindset matters.
+It is formed of your core beliefs and has a massive influence on how you think, behave, and walk through life.

 A positive view of aging will add an average 8 years to your life, encourage you to engage in more health-promoting behaviors and enjoy the journey far more.

-If you believe that purposeful treats are a joyful aspect of life you will look forward to them and feel a heightened sense of fullness and pleasure compared to if you sneak them and gobble them up shamefully which often leads to over-eating.
+If you believe that purposeful treats are a joyful aspect of life you will look forward to them and feel a heightened sense of fullness and pleasure compared to if you feel shame around eating which can lead to disordered patterns of bingeing or restricting.

 Believing that you are capable and resilient will increase your ability to weather the storm and come out the other side strong and intact.